NOAA-GFDL/fre-workflows/README.md

 - PP_GRID_SPEC: filepath to FMS grid definition tarfile
 - SITE: set to "ppan" to submit jobs to PP/AN cluster

-6. Configure your postprocessing components
+### 6. UPDATEME Configure your postprocessing components

 A postprocessed component, originally defined in FRE Bronx and used in Canopy, is a user-defined label that has two main qualities:
 - a single target horizontal grid: i.e. native atmosphere; native ocean; or regridded spherical (lat/lon)